-One of my favourite things to use in the kitchen.
+One of my favorite things to use in the kitchen.
 I use them to toss salads, sort and mix my baking ingredients and so much more.
-Make sure to find stainless steel bowls that provides lids.
+Make sure to find stainless steel bowls that provide lids.

-Another thing I wish I put my wedding registry is serving bowls.
-Serving bowls can help so much with serving dish in. the amount of time I have made a big breakfast and i’m using several large plates is crazy (then imagine the pile of dishes after!).
+Another thing I wish I put on my wedding registry is serving bowls.
+Serving bowls can help so much with serving dishes. the amount of time I have made a big breakfast and I’m using several large plates is crazy (then imagine the pile of dishes after!).

 Oven To Table Serving Bowl With Trivet

 This wedding registry item is great for couples who love to host parties.
-Some characuritue boards include small knives and forks or just the board itself.
+Some charcuterie boards include small knives and forks or just the board itself.

-Love your starbucks but want to start saving money after the wedding?
-I highly suggest adding a coffee machine on your registry.
+Love your Starbucks but want to start saving money after the wedding?
+I highly suggest adding a coffee machine to your registry.

-The two most common coffee machine are the Keurig and the Nespresso.
-Since getting my coffee machine I have save SO MUCH money on purchasing coffee.
+The two most common coffee machines are the Keurig and the Nespresso.
+Since getting my coffee machine I have saved SO MUCH money on purchasing coffee.

 Measuring Spoons and Cups

-Another baking tools you can add to your registry.
+Another baking tool you can add to your registry.
 I suggest looking for stainless steel measuring spoons and cups to plastic ones.
 This limits the measurements from rubbing off.

 Wedding Registry Checklist: Bed and Bath

 Need more towels?
 Or want to change the bath towels you have?
-Add a set of towels on your registry.
+Add a set of towels to your registry.

-Your wedding registry is a great place for you to add luxury bedding items, such as duvet set, bed sheets, blankets, and so much more.
+Your wedding registry is a great place to add luxury bedding items, such as duvet sets, bed sheets, blankets, and so much more.